-Each student will make a 10 to 15-minute presentation to provide the key points of his or her topic-of-interest and be prepared to respond to questions from class members.
+Each student will make a 10 to 15-minute presentation to provide the key points of his or her term paper and be prepared to respond to questions from class members.
 Students will be evaluated according to the attached rubric.